spectrocloud/librarium/docs/docs-content/enterprise-version/install-palette/install-on-vmware/vmware-system-requirements.md

 :::info

-For an-idepth overview of vSphere authorization and permissions overview, check out the [Understanding Authorization in vSphere](https://docs.vmware.com/en/VMware-vSphere/8.0/vsphere-security/GUID-74F53189-EF41-4AC1-A78E-D25621855800.html) resource.
+For an in-depth explanation of vSphere authorization and permissions, check out the [Understanding Authorization in vSphere](https://docs.vmware.com/en/VMware-vSphere/8.0/vsphere-security/GUID-74F53189-EF41-4AC1-A78E-D25621855800.html) resource.

 :::